couchbaselabs/docs-ng/content/couchbase-manual-2.2/views-and-indexes.markdown

  * Document IDs that are not UTF-8 encodable are automatically filtered and not included in any view.
 The filtered documents are logged so that they can be identified.

+ * If you have a long view request, use POST instead of GET.

  * Views can only access documents defined within their corresponding bucket.
 You cannot access or aggregate data from multiple buckets within a given view.